What we’re about

 BRING

-- your food (Saturday dinner, Sunday breakfast and lunch, you can choose to cook or just bring cold meals in a chiller box)
+- your food (Saturday lunch & dinner, Sunday breakfast and lunch, plenty of snacks, you can choose to cook or just bring cold meals in a chiller box)

-- water/drink (3 - 4 litres to last you for 24 hours, there is no clean running water at the camping reserve)
+- water/drink (at least 4 litres to last you for 24 hours, there are no public water taps at the camping reserve or in the village)

-- a good warm jacket, pants, and beanie for your head (the temperature drops fast at sunset in the mountains, and sometimes it is windy here)
+- a good warm jacket, pants, and beanie for your head (the temperature in the mountains can drop fast at sunset to below 10 degrees, and sometimes it is windy here)

 - sturdy walking shoes